rails/tailwindcss-rails/README.md

 #### Output file: `app/assets/builds/tailwind.css`

 When you run `rails tailwindcss:build`, the input file will be used to generate the output in `app/assets/builds/tailwind.css`.
-That's the output CSS that you'll include in your app (the installer automatically configures this, alongside the Inter font as well).
+That's the output CSS that you'll include in your app.

 #### Commands